-- Market risk exposures associated with our equity and derivative positions. - Trading book and individual stock VaR in comparison to risk appetite. - Performance of the trading book overall and at individual stock level - Currency risk exposures and VaR in comparison to risk appetite. - Credit risk exposures to trading counterparties and deposittaking counterparties. - Liquidity and concentration risk of the cash and cash equivalent assets. - Capital resources of the Group compared to the Capital Requirements Directive Pillar I capital requirement and additional Pillar II requirements.
+- Market risk exposures associated with our equity and derivative positions. - Trading book and individual stock VaR in comparison to risk appetite. - Performance of the trading book overall and at individual stock level. - Currency risk exposures and VaR in comparison to risk appetite.
+Credit risk exposures to trading counterparties and deposit-taking counterparties. - Liquidity and concentration risk of the cash and cash equivalent assets. - Capital resources of the Group compared to the Capital Requirements Directive Pillar I capital requirement and additional Pillar II requirements.
+The Group will become subject to the Investment Firms Prudential Regime in the UK in 2022.

-2.2.5 Client Assets ("CASS") Committee
+2.2.6 Client Assets ("CASS") Committee